Alhassan Suhuyini: Political career

 He was appointed in 2013 by president John Dramani Mahama as board member of Ghana Civil Aviation Authority (GCAA).
 As of 2014 he was the Communications Manager for the National Hajj Council (Ghana).
 He won the Tamale North seat by the ticket of the National Democratic Congress in the 2016 General election to become the member of parliament.
 He won the seat by getting 21,280 votes representing 67.79% of the total number.
 Despite being member of Parliament, he is also doing communication for his party.
 Suhuyini was re-elected in the 2020 general elections to represent the Tamale North Constituency in Parliament.
 In May 2023, Suhuyini was confirmed as Parliamentary Candidate of the National Democratic Congress, after no one filed to contest him for the position at close of nomination.
 In the 2024 general election, he retained the seat in ticket of the NDC as MP for Tamale North Constituency in Parliament by getting 28,521 votes whiles his contender had 12,317.

+He has helped in the construction of roads as deputy minister of roads in Tamale north constituency.